piskvorky/gensim/CONTRIBUTING.md

-Please see [contribution-guide.org](http://www.contribution-guide.org/) for Due Diligence steps we expect from contributors before submitting an issue.
+Please see [contribution-guide.org](http://www.contribution-guide.org/) for steps we expect from contributors before submitting an issue or bug report.
+Be as concrete as possible, include relevant logs, package versions etc.

-For open-ended questions the best place is our active [mailing list](https://groups.google.com/forum/#!forum/gensim).
+**The proper place for open-ended questions is the [gensim mailing list](https://groups.google.com/forum/#!forum/gensim).** Github is not the right place for research discussions or feature requests.

-For Code Style please see our [Developer Page](https://github.com/piskvorky/gensim/wiki/Developer-page#code-style).
+For developers: see our [Developer Page](https://github.com/piskvorky/gensim/wiki/Developer-page#code-style) for details on code style, testing and similar.

 Thanks!